 Our main enforcement role in terms of the Act is to ensure compliance with premises licences and other permissions, which we authorise.
 The Commission is the enforcement body for operating licences and personal licences.

-All of our enforcement activities will be carried out in a way which is transparent, accountable, proportionate and consistent and will be targeted only at cases in which action is needed.
-We will have regard to the Regulators' Code (previously the Regulators' Compliance Code).
+All of our enforcement activities will be carried out in a way which is transparent, accountable, proportionate, and consistent and will be targeted only at cases in which action is needed.